Skip to main content

 ART 142, ART 170 and ART 180 are offered as foundational studio art courses; they are required for art majors, but are also open to non-majors without prerequisites.
 ART 119 is required in the Art Education track, but also open to other art majors and non-majors without prerequisites.
 ART 119, 147, 167, 170, 180, and 268 meet the M6 LinC rubric.
 It is suggested that Art majors in the graphic and interactive design, studio art-photo/media concentration, and art education tracks take ART 142 and ART 170 in the fall term of their first year, and ART 180 in the spring term of the first year.
 Art majors in the art history and criticism track should take ART 170 in the fall term of the first year and ART 142 in the spring term of the first year.
 Art Education students should refer to the Art Education section of this catalog for more information on course sequencing.

 ART 119.
 Art Processes & Structures: Material Investigations.
-Students in this introductory, process-based studio art course work with 2D and 3D art making tools and materials such as drawing, painting, printmaking, collage, sculpture, metals, and fibers (and other materials determined by student and instructor interest), to question and discover the visual language in works of art.
-Students will develop cross-disciplinary skills such as effective communication of ideas, problem solving, critical thinking, reflection, recording observations, working with materials, and forming meaning and metaphor.
-No prerequisites.
+Students in this process and project-based studio art course will explore universal concepts such as creativity, culture, and community through the works of contemporary artists and by making their own artwork.
+Students will explore concepts through art making, sketchbooks, reading, and journals.
+Materials in the course may include but are not limited to drawing, photography, video, printmaking, collage, sculpture, or fibers (based on student and instructor interest), to discover and challenge the visual language and the power of works of art.
+Students will develop cross-disciplinary skills such as the effective communication of ideas, problem solving, critical thinking, reflection, recording observations, working with materials, and forming meaning and metaphor.
+Prerequisites: None.
 (M6)

 ART 125.
 Art in Public Places.
 Public space is produced by imagination.
 How we think of a space and how we direct action to it is how a space becomes public.
 This course will examine the role of art in public places and introduce students to the professional practice of making site-specific art.
 We will examine significant public artworks from around the world and make site visits to noteworthy public works in the Lehigh Valley area.
 Students will gain the skills to create a public work of art while considering a variety of media, taking an interdisciplinary approach, and working collaboratively.
 No prerequisites.
 (M6)